hassaanahmedqureshi/imdb-movie-analysis/README.md

 ## Developed By

-Hassaan Qureshi, Masters Student, Sapienza University of Rome.
+Hassaan Qureshi (1906852), Masters Student, Sapienza University of Rome.